Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 It was no coincidence that, once she had handled all this, her energy, productivity and income started to increase significantly.

-I hope these case studies have given you some strategies to use in your own business coaching and you can read more about coaching small business owners here.
+I hope these case studies have given you some strategies to use in your own business coaching.